+Area of reduced service

+A Bluebell

-Area Area of reduced service A Bluebell This area is dominated by several large industrial estates on the southern and western perimeters, with some residential use.
+This area is dominated by several large industrial estates on the southern and western perimeters, with some residential use.
 The Grand Canal, immediately north provides opportunities for passive and active recreation.
-The is no identified requirement for new park provision. В Portobello This area is dominated by residential and institutional (Griffith College) uses.
-The Grand Canal immediately south, provides linear recreational space for active and passive recreation.
-There are no identified opportunities for new park provision.
+The is no identified requirement for new park provision.